Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### How can I extend my subscription?
 Renewal of existing subscriptions has been reworked.
 Now it is possible to prolong your subscription by extending the current fixed term.
-Here is how it works:
+Here is how:
 - go to [tunnelsats.com](https://tunnelsats.com) and select "Renew Subscription" on the navigation bar
 - enter the WireGuard public key - find the key either
   - commented out in your `tunnelsatsv2.conf`, look for `#myPubKey` line (new subscriptions only) or
-  - in your wireguard connection details displayed via `sudo wg show | grep "public key"`
+  - in your wireguard connection details extracted by running `sudo wg show | grep "public key"`
 - click "Query Key Info" to fetch your key's infos
 - select the desired term extension of your choice (it is appended to the current expiry date)
 - click "Update Subscription" and pay the lightning invoice